 - Pay attention to the trail.
 Some mountain trails travel through avalanche chutes, or traverse steep slopes where debris might fall.

 - Take extra precautions around water.
 Keep a constant eye on children when they are around water.
 Watch out for steep bank edges that drop into swift water and slippery cobbles that could cause children to lose footing.
-Stick to very shallow areas with good footing, gentle current and a safe entry point.
+If wading, stick to very shallow areas with good footing, gentle current and a safe entry point.

 - Tune in to teens.
 Loney warns that teenagers need special guidance, as they tend to be more fearless.
 Many teens get into trouble by climbing in off-limits areas.
 In his search and rescue work, he’s had several rescues where people tumbled down steep slopes, and once they started sliding, they picked up speed and couldn’t stop.

-- Look back so you don't get lost.
-While on the trail, take time to look back the way you've come.
-Trails look different when you turn around, and junctions are especially important places to get a picture in your mind of the way to go.
+- Look back so you don’t get lost.
+While on the trail, take time to look back the way you’ve come.
+Trails look different when you turn around, and junctions are especially important places to get a picture of in your mind to recall the way to go.
 Remind kids to always wait at trail forks.

-- Carry mapping tools: Parents should carry a map and compass or a GPS, and know how to use these.
+- Carry mapping tools: Parents should carry a map and compass or a GPS device, and know how to use them.

-Prevent (and watch out for) hypothermia and dehydration
+Prevent (and watch for signs of) hypothermia and dehydration

 Know and watch out for the signs of hypothermia and dehydration.
-“Probably the single most important hypothermia sign in children is shivering,” Loney instructs.
+“Probably the single most important hypothermia sign in children is shivering,” says Loney.
 “And that’s the time to do something, because if it progresses beyond that, then hypothermia is actually pretty hard to reverse out in the field.”
-Further symptoms can include lethargy, lapses in judgment, or becoming very clumsy and unable to do activities involving fine motor skills.
+Further symptoms can include lethargy, lapses in judgment or becoming very clumsy and unable to do activities involving fine motor skills.